dannywillems/dannywillems.github.io/index.md

     </div>
   </div>
   <div class="col-6">
     Hi!
 I am Danny Willems.
-    I try to use my developer and mathematician skills to build softwares, libraries and companies to reach a better society according to my values.
-My values include, but are not restricted to, privacy, egalitarianism and more recently veganism.
-    When possible, my work is released publicly in open-source and for free.
+I am a mathematician with multiple interests, mostly related to computer sciences and theoretical physics.
     <br />
     I spend most of my time <b>trying</b> to provide a better Internet for everyone.
-    With this mission in mind, I co-founded <a href="https://leakix.net">LeakIX</a> with Gregory Boddin and we
-    aim to be the Internet red team.
-I am also a cryptography engineer at <a href="https://o1labs.org">o1Labs</a>, a company catalyzing a new generation of applications powered by zero-knowledge cryptography.
+    With this mission in mind, I co-founded <a href="https://leakix.net">LeakIX</a> in 2021 with Gregory Boddin and we aim to be the Internet red team.
+I am also a senior cryptography engineer at <a href="https://o1labs.org">o1Labs</a>, a company catalyzing a new generation of applications powered by zero-knowledge cryptography.
     <br />